Secunderabad: History

-In 1310 the area of present day Hyderabad and Secunderabad came under the rule of the Delhi Sultanate after the capture of Warangal, the Kakatiya capital.
+In 1310, the area of present-day Hyderabad and Secunderabad came under the rule of the Delhi Sultanate after the capture of Warangal, the Kakatiya capital.
 The modern city of Hyderabad was built and founded in 1592 by the Golconda Sultanate under Muhammad Quli Qutb Shah.
 The modern Secunderabad is also the site where the then Mughal emperor Ahmad Shah Bahadur was defeated in the year 1754 by the Maratha Empire; the emperor arrived after the death of Nawab Anwaruddin Khan nearby at the Battle of Ambur in 1749.
 Anwaruddin Khan was the Nawab of Arcot.

-The area around Secunderbad changed hands between various rulers, and the area was part of Nizam's Hyderabad by the 18th century.
+The area around Secunderabad changed hands among various rulers, and the area was part of Nizam's Hyderabad by the 18th century.